St John's Church, Stratford, E15 St John's Pipe Organs

 Click to view the first image Click to view the second image Click to view the third image Click to view the fourth image

 The original organ, which stood on the west end gallery (long since removed), was built by Holdich in 1849, fifteen years after the completion of the building, and had 16 speaking stops.
-The fate of this instrument is not known but it is at least possible that some of the pipework from it was incorporated into the new organ of 1884.
+The fate of this instrument is not known but some of the pipework from it was incorporated into the new organ of 1895.

-This organ, built by Lewis, had 26 speaking stops and was housed in the chancel, which had just been built onto the original structure of 1834.
+This organ, built by Lewis, had 26 speaking stops and was housed in the chancel, which had recently been built onto the original structure of 1834.

 Having given excellent service for many years, it suffered considerable damage in the early 1980s when water leaked into the organ chamber through an opening in the roof.
 The damage to the Great was such that this part of the instrument became almost unplayable.

 In 1988 the damage was repaired by Martin Cross who attended to many long-standing faults at the same time.
-The organ remains in his care and we are grateful to him for the personal interest he takes in 'the old lady'.
+Sadly, Martin passed away in 2017.
+We are grateful to him for the personal interest he took in the 'Old Lady', and are pleased that his business partner, Richard Sheppard, will continue to maintain it.

 Many have praised St John's organ for its glorious sound.
 It continues to give excellent service as an aid to worship and as a recital instrument of distinction.